sebva/ErasureBench/projects/erasure-tester/swarm_instructions.md

 ## Deploy an application

-Automated deployment + run: _(You still have to collect the results manually from one slave)_
+Automated deployment: _(You still have to collect the results manually from one slave)_
 ```
 ./benchmark_on_cluster.sh
 ```